CBGonzalez/Core3Intrinsics-Intro/Readme.md

                 result = Avx.HorizontalSubtract(left, right); // result = <0, 0, 0, 0, 0, 0, 0, 0>
 ```

 `HorizontalAdd` will add element 0 and 1 from `left`, then elements 2 and 3.
 They get stored in elements 0 and 1 of `result`.
-The it goes on with the same for `right` and stores the results in elements 2 and 3 of `result`; then further...
+Then it goes on with the same for `right` and stores the results in elements 2 and 3 of `result`; then further...

 ``` ini
 R = HorizontalAdd(A, B)